Care and Sewing of Ponte Knit

 It is also great for shaped dresses, but not for tops or dress styles with gathered fullness.
 Those styles are better sewn from our jersey prints and solids.
 Here are some examples of ponte garments:

 PRESHRINKING & CARE: Wash and dry the fabric (and finished garments) on delicate cycle.
 Over-drying is damaging to any fabric, and this one is no exception.
 Pre-washing relaxes the fabric to its original length:width proportions if it was stretched a bit in manufacturing.
 However I haven't found a need to allow extra yardage for shrinkage.

 Ponte can be sewn with either a 3-thread or 4-thread serged seam or a traditional 5/8″ seam pressed-open seam.
 For maximum durability – especially in fitted garments – you’ll want a bit of stretch built into the seams.
-For a pressed-open seam you can either stretch the fabric a bit as you sew or choose the smallest zigzag stitch setting.
+For a pressed-open seam you can either stretch the fabric a bit as you sew or choose the narrowest zigzag stitch setting.